 They didn’t cry in anger but cried in bittersweet despair.
 They sat there for a long time before either of them said anything.

 “How do you get over it, Mum?”
 George asked sadly.

 “But I don’t want to forget him.”
 The storm inside George was still strong, but not as strong as before.
 The lightning was gone, but the thunder was still booming in his ears.
 He felt so small.
-He voice sounded so small.
+His voice sounded so small.

 “You’ll never forget him, George.
 He’ll always be a part of you.
 And a part of you will always want to give up and shatter.
 You just need an anchor to keep going.”